-Complementing the sculptures of Pope are busts of other sitters with whom Pope’s image was associated; a selection of painted portraits of the poet by artists such as Jonathan Richardson the Elder, Jean-Baptiste van Loo, and Sir Godfrey Kneller; and a range of Pope’s printed texts.
+Complementing the sculptures of Pope were busts of other sitters with whom Pope’s image was associated; a selection of painted portraits of the poet by artists such as Jonathan Richardson the Elder, Jean-Baptiste van Loo, and Sir Godfrey Kneller; and a range of Pope’s printed texts.
 With their subtle changes in typography and their carefully planned illustrations and ornamental features, these early editions were produced under the watchful eye of Pope himself and were the outcome of the poet’s direct engagement with the materiality of the book and print.
-Also included is little-known material about W. K. Wimsatt, Sterling Professor of English at Yale, who in the 1960s, along with other important Yale literary scholars, notably Maynard Mack, helped make the university a major center for the study of eighteenth-century literature (and Pope in particular).
+Also included was little-known material about W. K. Wimsatt, Sterling Professor of English at Yale, who in the 1960s, along with other important Yale literary scholars, notably Maynard Mack, helped make the university a major center for the study of eighteenth-century literature (and Pope in particular).
 Wimsatt spent twenty-five years researching the poet’s portraits, an achievement celebrated in this exhibition.

 Fame and Friendship: Pope, Roubiliac, and the Portrait Bust in Eighteenth-Century Britain was co-organized by the Center and Waddesdon Manor (The Rothschild Collection), where it was on display from June 18 to October 26, 2014.
 It has been curated by Malcolm Baker, Distinguished Professor of the History of Art at the University of California, Riverside, and Honorary Senior Research Fellow at the Victoria and Albert Museum, London.
 The organizing curator at the Center was Martina Droth, Associate Director of Research and Education, and Curator of Sculpture; and at Waddesdon, Juliet Carey, Curator of Paintings and Sculpture.